ABN Assist 1800 546 526FREE HELP · BUSINESS HOURS

 GST and tax implications across the Uber Eats ecosystem

-Drivers/Delivery PartnersYesOnly if income > $75,000Independent contractors; report income in annual tax return.
+Drivers / delivery partnersYesOnly if turnover > $75,000Independent contractors; report income in the annual tax return

-💡 Tip: Once your ABN is set up, keeping track of your earnings and expenses is crucial — especially for delivery drivers.
+💡 Tip: Once your ABN is set up, keeping track of your earnings and expenses matters, especially for delivery drivers.

 Common ABN Questions in the Uber Eats Business